industrydive/stripe-ctf-2-vm/docs/participating.md

 # Participating in the CTF Contest

-The second Strip CTF contest is an exercise for web developers at all levels of skill designed to teach some of the basics of web security.
-There are nine puzzles, each with its own set of code to inspect, the first being the easiest and the last the hardest.
-To progress to the next puzzle you must solve the current puzzle.
+Stripe's second CTF contest was designed to teach some of the basics of web security to web developers of skill levels.
+We have revived the contest in a convenient VM.

+There are nine puzzles of increasing difficultly.
+Your mission is simple: solve the current puzzle in order to unlock the next puzzle.
+Repeat until you pwn level 8.

 ## Obtain the VM

-You should have been provided with the following by the contest organizer:
+The contest organizers must provide you with:

 * A link to a tar archive containing the VM files.
 * Credentials to log in to the VM via SSH.

-Note that the user provided has only very limited sudo access and no access to other accounts.
-Much of the VM is off-limits.
+Note that much of the VM is off-limits.
+Your user credentials has very limited sudo access and no access to other accounts.

-## Installation Instructions
+## Install the VM

 * Install the latest version of [Virtualbox][1].
-* Unpack the archive containing the VM.
+* Unpack the archive containing the VM: `tar -xvzf ctf-vm.tar.gz`
+* Locate the `.ovf` file amongst the unpacked files
-* From among the unpacked files, open the `.ovf` file to import the VM into Virtualbox.
+* [Import][4] the `.ovf` file into Virtualbox to make a VM

+## Setup a Host-Only Network Adapter

-* Next set up a network adaptor for the server.
+Next set up a network adaptor for the server.
 Run the the following commands in either OS X or Linux:

 ```